jorufua/AR4A/scripts/README.md

 # ARA
-Emotion recognition, face and hand tracking used for ARA (Autonomous Robot for Autism)
+Emotion recognition, face and hand tracking used for ARA (Autonomous Robot for Autism) ROS node